enzo-prism/infobell-it-2/README.md

 # Infobell IT Website

 Next.js implementation of the Infobell IT marketing site.
-The codebase mirrors the content, structure, and assets of the legacy site captured in `site-rebuild/` while modernising the implementation with typed content sources and reusable components.
+The codebase mirrors the content, structure, and assets of the legacy site (archived outside the repository for size) while modernising the implementation with typed content sources and reusable components.
+A curated export of the Blue Book section lives in `legacy-bluebook/` so report data can be regenerated locally.

 ## At a Glance